Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Florida International Stats and Trends

-- This season, the Panthers have one ATS win in two games as an underdog of 10.5 points or more.
+- The Panthers have been underdogs by 10.5 points or more two times this season and covered the spread once.

-- Florida International's games this year have gone over the total in two out of three opportunities (66.7%).
+- Florida International's games this season have gone over the point total two times in three opportunities (66.7%).

 - Florida International is 1-0 against the spread and 1-1 overall when the team scores more than 21.5 points.

-- In games that Florida International totals over 390.8 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Florida International picks up more than 390.8 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Panthers have turned the ball over seven times this season, one more turnover than the Owls have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.